ignatiusmb/mauss.dev/content/reviews/yosuga-no-sora.md

 ## Hateful comments

 **Most** bad reviews are just hating incest in this without actually writing about the show itself, it's total nonsense.
 I don't really make sense to just drop a show just because a kiss between siblings (or twins) is it, it's not really justifiable by itself.
-I saw a supportive relationship between orphaned siblings who just lost their parents with no one else to go, trying to support each other, but I guess that's not what most people saw, unfortunately.
+I see a supportive relationship between orphaned siblings who just lost their parents with no one else to go, trying to support each other, but I guess that's not what most people saw, unfortunately.
 Well, it's not really my job either to make you love or hate this show.
 I'm just here to give my perspective, critique, and reviews objectively.

 If you're still complaining only about the incest here, then you should've stop watching it after the first episode.
 I've given my verdict and provided a couple of options for you to choose before you approach this too.
 You're not really criticizing the show either, just hating it because it has incest in it.
 You won't really get anywhere by being a close-minded person who hates things just because, and you won't grow as a person either.